 - Enter the same wireless password that you use to connect your computer or mobile device to your home network.

-- If you have forgotten the password, go the support sites for your internet service provider or router manufacturer.
+- If you have forgotten the password, go to the support site for your internet service provider or router manufacturer.
 They will be able to suggest the specific methods for their products to recover the password or reset it.
 Sometimes the default password is listed on the bottom of the router.

-Some tips for entering passwords
+Tips for entering passwords